 Additionally, a similar study identified that, with time, the drug use rate has kept increasing among young adults (BBC News.
 2019).
 Also, it has been highlighted that the use of Class A drugs has been significantly increasing among young adults in the UK (Wilens et al. 2011).
 Approximately 8.7% of young adults were using Class A drugs in 2018; around 10.4% of individuals lie in the age bracket of 20-24 (BBC News.
 2019).
 In the research of Humensky (2010), the author indicated that around 3000 young adults die due to substance abuse.
 Most deaths were caused by opiate-based drugs known as heroin (Aldridge, Measham, and Williams, 2013; Bachman et al., 2013).
 However, Mojtabai, Olfson, and Han (2016) identified that death from the use of cocaine has doubled within the last three years among young adults in the UK.

 Drug dependence based on a person’s physical needs, not psychological or emotional ones, is initiated through external factors, such as exposure to drug sources (Müller, 2018).
 Usually, violent or abusive factors are considered initiators of drug use, but it is not applicable in functional usage.
-According to Askew (2016), in practical usage of drugs, people start taking drugs due to friends or peers for recreational purposes, but as time passes, they become addicted.
+According to Askew (2016), in practical usage of drugs, people start taking drugs from friends or peers for recreational purposes, but as time passes, they become addicted.
 Therefore, a previously non-addict person on exposure to drugs involuntarily or unintentionally starts administering medications daily.

-Furthermore, Cormack and Carr (2013) add that this transition happens in two main stages, tolerance and withdrawal.
+Furthermore, Cormack and Carr (2013) add that this transition happens in two main stages: tolerance and withdrawal.
 Tolerance means that the individual becomes immune to smaller doses of drugs, and slowly, the number of dosages increases.
 At the same time, withdrawal means that the person stops considering drug abuse as a problem and accepts it without trying to stop it.
 Thus, functional drug abuse is based on a person's physical needs, and with time, the person becomes entirely dependent on drugs.

 Dysfunctional families tend to alter a person’s emotional state, which may force that person to become a drug addict as an adult.
 Wang, Zhang, and Zhang (2017) explain that a dysfunctional attitude in a person causes them to look at themselves, others, and their future from a very pessimistic viewpoint.
 This makes the person susceptible to depressive behaviours and an increased tendency to administer drugs to overcome such depressive episodes.
 Based on this definition, dysfunctional abuse is very different from functional abuse, as one is based on emotional needs while the other is based on physical conditions.
-This aspect clearly highlights the influence of childhood trauma on drug abuse.
+This aspect highlights the influence of childhood trauma on drug abuse.

 Another study by Clarke et al. (2012) believes that a person can only acquire a dysfunctional attitude when social pressures and family or friends are abusive and violent.
-According to the study, a person may not have depression, however, the behavior of close loved ones can force the person to develop a dysfunctional attitude, which consequently increases the ability of a person to use drugs.
+According to the study, a person may not have depression; however, the behaviour of close loved ones can force the person to develop a dysfunctional attitude, which consequently increases the ability of a person to use drugs.
 Hence, drug abuse initiated by dysfunctional families causes a person to need to use drugs to overcome emotional or psychological stresses.

 Drug addiction or abuse is a social disease that has both physical and psychological implications on the person.
 Pourallahvirdi et al. (2016) believe that the determinants of drug abuse play a crucial role in the long-term addiction and health planning of the drug addict.
 Several factors can encourage or force a person to start administering drugs, as given below: